sev-90/variational_sparse_Bayesian_learning/README.md

 The variational relevance vector machine is a kernel-based probabilistic machine learning algorithm that is formulated based on the sparse Bayesian learning \cite{bishop2013variational, tipping2001sparse}.
 This algorithm has a functional form equivalent to the support vector machine while using a sparse set of basis functions gives higher generalization performance.
 In sparse Bayesian learning, most parameters are automatically estimated as zero, and only a few ``relevance'' parameters are non-zero.
 Therefore, this approach finds a set of relevant basis functions that can be used to make efficient predictions.
 Sparse Bayesian learning poses prior distributions over model parameters and hyperparameters and estimates their posteriors using optimization.
 While the posterior distributions of most irrelevant parameters become zero, the remaining parameters are relevant parameters for the predictions.
 In the variational relevance vector machine, variational inference approximates the optimal posterior distributions.
 The following section will summarize the Bayesian model structure and the variational posteriors.

 ## Model specification
 Suppose our data is $\mathcal{D} = \{(\textbf{x}_i, y_i) | i=1,\dots, n\}$ where $\textbf{x}_i \in \mathbb{R}^d$ is the input feature vector, and $y_i \in \mathbb{R}$ is the target scalar.
 From historical data, our goal is to learn a model that given input vector $x_i$ outputs the value of the target variable $y_i$.
-In our travel time modeling context, using ambulance historical trip data, we train a probabilistic model that predicts the route travel time given origin-destination coordinations and the trip's start time.
-The probabilistic framework enables us to model the uncertainties in the ambulance travel times predictions by estimating both aleatoric and epistemic uncertainties that are attributed, to name a few, to the inherent stochasticity of the phenomenon, lack of enough knowledge, and imperfection model structure assumption.
+In our travel time modeling context, using historical trip data, we train a probabilistic model that predicts the route travel time given origin-destination coordinations and the trip's start time.
+The probabilistic framework enables us to model the uncertainties in the travel times predictions by estimating both aleatoric and epistemic uncertainties that are attributed, to name a few, to the inherent stochasticity of the phenomenon, lack of enough knowledge, and imperfection model structure assumption.
 Based on the standard probabilistic formulation, the target value can be calculated by a function $f$ parametrized by $w$ as equation:

 $$ y_i = f(x_i;w) + \epsilon_i $$